Misspecification-robust amortised simulation-based inference using variational methods: Method: RVNP

 \section{Method: RVNP}

-Motivated by a desire to have a method that can recover robust amortized posterior inference with a fixed embedding space such that the simulation-to-reality gap is bridged with an interpretable, flexible error model, we extend the approaches of \cite{ward2022robust} and \cite{kelly2024misspecificationrobust} to amortized SBI, and use an importance weighted autoencoder \citep{burda2015importance} amortized variational inference scheme to define robust variational neural posterior estimation (RVNP) and its tuned variant (RVNP-T).
-In what follows, we drop the explicit embedding notation $\iota_\omega$ unless necessary.
-Our goal is to use a normalizing flow parametrized by $\boldsymbol{\phi}$, $p_{\boldsymbol{\phi}}(\boldsymbol{\theta}|\, \boldsymbol{x}_{\rm obs})$, that can approximate the true posterior distribution.
-Algorithm \ref{alg:rvnp_full} provides an overview of the RVNP and RVNP-T algorithms.
-We chose a fixed simulation budget of $N_{\rm sim}=100,000$ for each task, with $10\%$ retained for validation.
+Motivated by a desire to have a method that can recover robust amortised posterior inference with a fixed embedding space such that the simulation-to-reality gap is bridged with an interpretable, flexible, and data-driven error model, we extend neural likelihood estimation and the error modelling approaches for model misspecification \citep{ward2022robust,kelly2024misspecificationrobust} to amortised SBI and propose robust variational neural posterior estimation (RVNP).
+RVNP builds on variational methods for solving the inverse problem under a learnt likelihood in SBI \citep{glockler2022variational} by adopting an importance weighted autoencoder amortised variational inference scheme \citep{burda2015importance} to define robust variational neural posterior estimation (RVNP) and its tuned variant (RVNP-T).

-RVNP builds on variational methods for solving the inverse problem under a learnt likelihood in SBI \citep{glockler2022variational}, and relies on a conditional neural density estimator to approximate the likelihood from a fixed budget of simulations from the simulator model.
-This overcomes the computational expense of using Hamiltonian Monte Carlo \cite{2011hmcm.book..113N} or other Markov Chain methods to jointly infer the parameters of interest and the parameters of the error model.
-Furthermore, variational methods allow us to use more expressive models for the error model distribution.
-We assume a pre-training or fixing of the neural statistic embedding $\iota_\omega:\mathbb{R}^n\rightarrow \mathbb{R}^l$ occurred.